Selena Gomez's Latest Manicure Sends A Not-So-Subtle Political Message

-In the five weeks between now and the 2020 U.S. Presidential election, there's one word you'll hear over and over again: Vote.
-While it's important to cast your ballot in every election cycle, it's especially vital this year because there's a lot that could go wrong if we don't make our way to the polls in full force.
+In the five weeks between now and the 2020 U.S. Presidential election, there's one word you'll hear coming from: Vote.
+While it's important to cast your ballot in every election cycle, it's especially vital for Americans this year because there's a lot that could go wrong if they don't make their way to the polls in full force.

 With election news top of mind, celebrities, influencers, and other public figures have been using their platforms to endorse voter registration, finding creative — and sometimes subtle — ways to send the message.
 Selena Gomez just sent her own call to action with her fingernails, glossed in the brightest shade of get-to-the-polls red.